Book an Appointment

 No, I am not currently available for new solo (one-on-one) psychotherapy referrals.

-Relationship & Family Therapy: Due to the distinct nature of Relationship & Family Therapy, I might be available for a limited number of Relationship Counselling or Family Therapy sessions with you later in 2022, but am unable to add new people to my waitlist outside of my areas of specialisation explained above.
+Relationship & Family Therapy: Due to the distinct nature of Relationship & Family Therapy, I might be available for a limited number of Relationship Counselling or Family Therapy sessions with you in 2026, but am unable to add new people to my waitlist outside of my areas of specialisation explained above.
 This will depend on a number of clinical and ethical considerations, to ensure I have capacity to provide services to you at my professional standard of care.
 In addition, due to the need to prioritise access and equity from a social justice perspective, I am no longer able to accept generalised referrals outside of the underserved priority populations and lived experiences centred by my practice.

 Sessions are prioritised based on a combination of queue order, anti-oppressive practice principles, and on clinical and ethical considerations.